Kitchen Remodeling on the Cheap: Proven Ideas for Creating Your Dream Kitchen on a Budget

 If you use good judgment and common sense, you can create a countertop that will easily last as long as stone for the price of a quality laminate.

 Still longing for that granite look?
 Use granite or granite-look tiles instead at one-quarter the cost.
 And, if you want that "Wow" factor, it's hard to beat the color, patterns, texture, and flexibility of tile.
 Mix and match to your heart's content.
 Play with patterns and colors.
 Add a few art tiles for interest.
 Just go crazy!
 It's fun.

 Ceramic tile, then, is definitely our second choice for high quality, durable, budget countertops

 Solid Surfacing Countertops

 Solid surfacing, like Corian®, has the twin advantages of being cheaper than most of the rest of the pack, and at least as durable.
-Some of us don't care for the matte appearance of the material, but this is an aesthetic not a value choice.
-Tough, durable, almost impossible to stain, reparable if it is damaged, and relatively inexpensive, solid surfacing is a solid (pun intended) third choice for the value conscious.
+Some of us don't care for the matte appearance of the material but this is an aesthetic, not a value choice.
+Tough, durable, almost impossible to stain, reparable if it is damaged, and relatively inexpensive, solid surfacing is a solid (pun intended) third choice for the value-conscious.

 You will grow tired of your countertop many, many years before it wears out.
 If you just have to have these premium materials, we will install them for you.
 Now all you have to do is figure out where to save the money to pay for them.

 Mixing It Up

 We haven't either.
 A good way to get an interesting look is to mix and match countertop materials.
-Use laminates for most of the countertop, but perhaps hard maple at the prep counter and granite on both sides of the range.
+Use laminates for most of the countertop but perhaps hard maple at the prep counter and granite on both sides of the range.
 We have seen this technique used to wonderful effect by decorators and creative homeowners.
 It works, and it's cheaper than all-premium countertops – a whole lot cheaper.